ajith-xilinx/aupera-fr-alveo-u30/new-aupera-fr-Readme-v4.md

 ---

-<b> After flash, cold reboot server.
+<b> Note: After flash, cold reboot server.
 Please do not use ‘sudo poweroff’ or ‘sudo reboot’ command. </b>

 ---